dryu99/queue-tip/README.md

 Because UI is my passion.

 ## Feedback
-If you hate this or hate me please submit an issue and I'll try to respond in a timely manner.
-If you love this or love me, I love you too.
+Please please please provide any feedback if you have any.
+I'll try to respond in a timely manner.